oleksiivinogradov/youbank-doc/openBeSea-NFT-auction/openBeSea-NFT-how-to-create-auction.md

 1. To put up an NFT token to auction, you need to whitelist the NFT.
 Read more on [how to whitelist your NFT](./openBeSea-how-to-whitelist-nft-contract.md).

 2. When an auction is created, your NFT is held on the contract that conducts the auction.
-To allow the transfer of the NFT token to another contract, you need to **approve** this action using the [0xb861DF245fc18483235D9C11b87d8A76F4678e08](https://bscscan.com/address/0xb861DF245fc18483235D9C11b87d8A76F4678e08#writeContract)
+To allow the transfer of the NFT token to another contract, you need to **approve** this action using the [0xb861DF245fc18483235D9C11b87d8A76F4678e08](https://bscscan.com/address/0xb861DF245fc18483235D9C11b87d8A76F4678e08#writeContract) contract.

 ![approve-contract](./../media-assets/approve-contract.png)